Hands-on Science

 Presented at the following times:

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

-Use magnetic marbles representing protons and neutrons to model a nucleus, then smash it to pieces just like scientists at MSU’s Facility for Rare Isotope Beams!
-FRIB is a world-leading laboratory for creating and studying rare isotopes that don’t exist on Earth.
-This is your chance to create exotic nuclei and discover more about FRIB research.
+Model a nucleus with magnetic marbles for protons and neutrons, then shatter it to bits like the scientists at MSU's Facility for Rare Isotope Beams!
+FRIB is a world-class facility for producing and researching rare isotopes that are nonexistent on Earth.
+This is your chance to learn more about FRIB research and to create unique nuclei.

 -